mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 # to see all the commands available
 ```

+## How to use the Makefile with Docker Compose

 Additionally, a `Makefile` is provided to easily start, stop, and attach to the container.

 ```sh